lambda-land/lambda-group/notes/clairvoyant-eval/notes.md

 I also want to contextualize the $\hat z$ notation in the VAR rule.
 The paper doesn't explain this beyond saying that $z$ is "alpha-renamed so as to avoid unwanted name capture," which I found a little vague.

-What's actually going on is that we are renaming *all bound variables in $z$ to be fresh with respect to those already bound in $\Delta$ and $x$*.
+What's actually going on is that we are renaming *all bound variables in* $z$ *to be fresh with respect to those already bound in* $\Delta$ *and* $x$.
 This ensures that when we ultimately evaluate the body of $z$ and generate new bindings, these bindings will not conflict with those in the heap.
 We don't have to rename the $z$ that we store back into $\Delta$ because any subsequent accesses to $x$ will also be renamed.

 The [attached image](IMG_3142.jpeg) contains an example of an expression that "goes wrong" without this rule.
 Let $z$ be a variable referring to a value $z_1$.
 Then we can reduce the expression as follows: